breizhn/DTLN/README.md

 ---
 ### Real time audio with sounddevice and tf-lite:

 The file ```real_time_dtln_audio.py```is an example how real time audio with the tf-lite model and the [sounddevice](https://github.com/spatialaudio/python-sounddevice) toolbox can be implemented.
 The script is based on the ```wire.py``` example.
 It works fine on an old Macbook Air mid 2012 and so it will probably run on most newer devices.
+In the quantized version it was sucessfully tested on an Raspberry Pi 3B +.

 First check for your audio devices:
 ```